 Montana farmer Denise Conover knows her wheat.
-She watches the markets, takes care of her land and stays up-to-date on current research to select the HRW varieties that will perform best on her farm.
+She watches the markets, takes care of her land and stays up-to-date on current research to select the hard red winter (HRW) wheat varieties that will perform best on her farm.
 Once her wheat leaves the farm, she understands the valuable role everyone in the grain chain plays from the country elevator to the traders.
 But like many U.S. wheat farmers, once Conover’s wheat is loaded on a vessel and leaves the port, she knows much less about what happens to it next.

 Every year, USW invites farmers (selected by state wheat commissions) to participate in teams that travel overseas to follow their wheat and offer the opportunity to learn from customers about the wheat quality characteristics needed in those markets.
 Earlier this month, Conover, a director on the Montana Wheat and Barley Committee from Broadview, MT, traveled to Thailand and the Philippines on the 2017 South Asia Board Team with Clint Vanneman, a wheat farmer from Ideal, SD, and a current USW director representing the South Dakota Wheat Commission, and Dustin Johnsrud, a wheat farmer from Epping, ND, serving his first four-year term on the North Dakota Wheat Commission.
 USW Communications Specialist Amanda Spoo led the team.

 “Going on this trip was an opportunity for me to gain a better understanding of what our customers expect us to produce for them,” said Vanneman.
 “Exports are such an important part of the demand for U.S. wheat so it is important that we understand where we need to take our product and the value that USW has in marketing our grain.”